ncuskey/FWG5/fantasy-world-generator/README.md

 4. **Cleanup**: Clear temporary flags for next generation

 This approach generates more natural-looking terrain with better performance than the previous ad-hoc method.

+#### Templates and Algorithm

+Templates are composed of multiple blob specs (mainPeak, radius, count, etc.), allowing for complex, natural terrain generation in a single step.

 ### Feature Detection
 Automatically identifies: